zigbeer/zigbee-shepherd/README.md

 ## 4. APIs and Events
 This module provides you with **ZShepherd** and **Endpoint** classes.

-* The **ZShepherd** class brings you a ZigBee Server with network managing facilities, i.e., start/stop the Server, permit device joining, find an joined endpoint.
+* **ZShepherd** class brings you a ZigBee Server with network managing facilities, i.e., start/stop the Server, permit device joining, find an joined endpoint.
 This document uses `shepherd` to denote the instance of this class.

-* The **Endpoint** is the class for creating a software endpoint to represent the remote or local endpoint at server-side.
+* **Endpoint** is the class for creating a software endpoint to represent the remote or local endpoint at server-side.
 This document uses `ep` to denote the instance of this class.
 You can invoke methods on an `ep` to operate the endpoint.

 * ZShepherd APIs
     * [new ZShepherd()](#API_ZShepherd)